uchicago-dsi/textbook-datascience-1/textbook/12/chapter11-code-glossary.md

 ```

 ## np.random.uniform()
 A function that randomly generates continuous values from a uniform distribution.
-The function takes in a value for `low` and `high` as well as a `size` (the number of samples to draw) and draws from the continuous uniform probability distribution on the interval [`low` to `high`).
+The function takes in a value for `low` and `high` as well as `size` (the number of samples to draw) and draws from the continuous uniform probability distribution on the interval [`low` to `high`).

 ```python
 np.random.uniform(low = 1, high = 6, size = 10)